HManri/the-player/README.md

 -   Search for the music you want to listen.
 There are hundreds of songs to listen for!
 -   See the previous and next song which you are going to listen.
 -   Share your favourite songs with your beloved people using Whatsapp, or show to the whole world your preferred songs using Twitter.
+-   Reproduce your favourite music without interruptions.
+Let the application start next song when current is finished.